 The Many Adventures of Winnie the Pooh is an indoor dark ride that tours around a storybook adventure about, from what we can tell, Winnie the Pooh getting jacked up on honey and tripping out!
 It is a very odd experience that left us more confused about, well everything, than before we started the ride!

 The queue is nothing special and simply meanders around the outdoor ride station. the short pen area is in a nice garden setting and It is pleasant enough if a little uninspired.
 Fortunately, the high throughput and low popularity mean queues are short.

 If you have ever wanted to experience what it is like to take strong Drugs, but never wanted to dabble in illegal substances, this is your chance!
 This ride is just weird.
 After getting off we were stuck with the intense sensation of What The Heck Just Happened…and this feeling persists to this day.

-The Ride is a very simple affair and you enter a honey filled Behive ride vehicle which takes a journey around a maze of storybook sets and scenes set to a very upbeat and fun score as the narrator explains the story.
+The Ride is a very simple affair as you enter a honey-filled Behive ride vehicle which takes a journey around a maze of storybook sets and scenes set to a very upbeat and fun score as the narrator explains the story.
 It’s all kind of trippy as the drugs start to take hold.

 Unfortunately, Pooh doesn’t know where to stop and the ride descends into a full-on bad trip and this is where things get weird.
 Like seriously WTF Weird.